 Experts differ slightly on how to include your mailing address, but you can limit this to your city, state, and postal code just to indicate your location and protect your privacy if posting the document online.
 In the versions you submit directly to a recruiter, it’s fine to write out your full address.

-Most jobseekers now use summary statements on their curriculum vitae.
+Most jobseekers now use summary statements on their curriculum vitae, objective statements are mostly a thing of the past.
 The professional summary is a valuable opportunity to succinctly describe your professional brand, pulling together skills, knowledge, and experience specifically targeted to each job.

 Check out the pharmacy manager CV sample as a guide for writing your own.
 Remember to compose it as a short paragraph with phrases using first-person verbs and no pronouns.
 Furthermore, you should discuss your most relevant qualifications and the positive outcomes you can achieve for an employer.